Could I Claim For Anxiety Caused By A Car Crash?

-- Psychiatrist letter: A letter or other documentation from a psychiatrist or psychologist could help support a claim for anxiety.
+- Psychiatrist letter: A letter or other documentation from a mental health professional such as a psychiatrist or psychologist could help support a claim for anxiety.

-- Photographs: Taking pictures of the accident site and any physical injuries creates a visual record of what happened.
+- Photographs: Taking pictures of the accident site and any physical symptoms of injuries creates a visual record of what happened.

 - Witness contact details: When you take the contact details of potential witnesses, this means that their statements can be taken at a later date.